kdv4/Acceleration-in-Feature-selection-process/README.md

-##Ac Project
+<b>Ac Project</b><br>
-***In this project, we are implementing serial and parallel code of feature selection.
+In this project, we are implementing serial and parallel code of feature selection.<br>
-We used kmenas before feature selection.
+We used kmenas before feature selection.<br>
-What kind of analysis will get in the following project?
+What kind of analysis will get in the following project?<br>
-How much time and accuracy?
+How much time and accuracy?<br>

 Analysis of accuracy and time consumption in the following methods:
 1. Direct Classifier